 Much of my work is about trying to help us orient wisely towards humanity’s long-term future.
 I see this work as fitting a loose logical structure, with questions about meta-ethics and rationality at the foundation, feeding into questions about ethics (and especially about effective altruism), which motivate concern for the long-term future, which motivates attention to advanced artificial intelligence in particular – and a further strand of my work (what I’m calling the “crazy train” strand) grapples with some of the stranger places that further philosophical reflection of this broad sort can lead.
 I also sometimes write about topics in the philosophy of mind, and about other aspects of my overall existential/spiritual orientation (death, evil, clinging, sincerity).

 I recently completed a series of essays called "Otherness and control in the age of AGI" (PDF here), which mixes a lot of these topics together.
+You can listen to me discuss this series on the Dwarkesh Podcast here.

 You can learn more about me here.